WPMultisite/wp-multinetwork-adminbar/readme.txt

 For Multi Network setups, you should activate this plugin at the network level:

 1. Go to Network Admin → Plugins
-2. Find "WP Multi Network Admin Bar"
+2. Find "WP Multi Network Switcher"
 3. Click "Network Activate"

 == Frequently Asked Questions ==